madninjaskillz/EMVRLabelManager/README.md

 ### Image Size

-GSPP works on the principle that all cart images for a specific system will be the same aspect ratio with the same placement, but may be a different physical size.
+EVRLM works on the principle that all cart images for a specific system will be the same aspect ratio with the same placement, but may be a different physical size.
 To make that easier to work with, we specify the size of the image you are working from and will use that as a ratio for any different sized images.

 ```javascript
     "ImageWidth": 444.0,